ClockworkNet/vim-apparmor/README.rst

 Overview
 ========

-AppArmor vim syntax and file detection for use with `gmarik/Vundle.vim`_.
+Vim ftdetect and syntax for AppArmor for use with `gmarik/Vundle.vim`_.

 Syntax file from ``apparmor-utils_2.8.98-0ubuntu2_amd64.deb``.
 See `Ubuntu – Package Search Results -- apparmor-utils`_ for most recent version.